-With the development of AI-Track-tive it was possible to successfully introduce artificial intelligence techniques (i.e. computer vision) into fission track dating.
-The program presented here has comparable analysis speed with other automatic fission track recognition software such as FastTracks from Autoscan Systems Pty (Table 3).
-With the current success rates of the track detection of the program, we think already a significant gain is to be made.
+240 With the development of AI-Track-tive it was possible to successfully introduce artificial intelligence techniques (i.e. computer vision) into fission track dating.
+The program presented here has comparable analysis speed with other automatic fission track recognition software such as FastTracks from Autoscan systems (Table 3).
+With the current success rates of the program, we think already a significant gain is to be made.
 However, manually reviewing the automatic track recognition results is still (and will perhaps always be) necessary.
-The online web application saves all uploaded pictures, including all manual annotations made by the user.
-In the online app, it is also possible to provide the microscope type as extra information.
-All the data (e.g. pictures, rectangles, other info) that is uploaded by the users of the online AI-Track-tive application will be stored in a database when executing the application.
-This data could be used for making other deep neural networks for other minerals, microscopes or etching protocols.

 In the near future it seems likely that computer power and artificial intelligence techniques will inevitably improve.
 Therefore, smarter deep neural networks with higher precision and recall values will likely be developed in the (near) future.
-Although we did only work with YOLOv3 algorithms (Redmon and Farhadi, 2018), we expect that other deep neural networks can also be used in AI-Track-tive.
+Although we did only work with YOLOv3 algorithms, we expect that other deep neural networks can also be used in AI-Track-tive.
 AI-Track-tive is an open source initiative without any commercial purpose.
-The offline application is entirely written in Python, a popular programming language for scientists, so that it can be continuously developed by other scientists, in the future.
-The back-end of the online application is written using Python's Flask micro web framework.
-The front-end of the online application is written in standard programming languages (JavaScript and HTML 5).
+It is written in Python, a popular programming language for scientists, so that it can be continuously developed by others in the future.
 We would appreciate voluntarily bug reporting to the developers.
-Future software updates will be announced on https://github.com/SimonNachtergaele/AI-Track-tive.and on the website https://ai-track-tive.ugent.be.
+Future software updates will be announced on https://github.com/SimonNachtergaele.

-345 4 Conclusions
+4 Conclusions

 In this paper we present a free method to train deep neural networks capable of detecting fission tracks using any type of microscope.
 Secondly, we also presented open-source Python-based software called "AI-Track-tive" on which the trained neural networks can be tested.
 These neural networks can be either tested on acquired images (split z-stacks) or live images coming from the microscope camera.
-It is possible to use AI-Track-tive for apatite fission track dating of samples and/or
+It is possible to use AI-Track-tive for apatite fission track dating of samples and/or standards.
+Thirdly, we provided our two deep neural networks and their training dataset which is calibrated or trained on a Nikon Ni-E Eclipse setup.